offyotto/Core-Monitor/README.md

 - Open the project in Xcode
 - Select the `Core-Monitor` scheme
-- Build and run
+- Build and run the app

 ## Privileged Helper

-Monitoring, menu bar stats, and most UI features do not require administrator privileges.

-Fan write access is handled by `smc-helper`, a privileged helper that talks to the Apple SMC over IOKit.
-The app installs and communicates with the helper over XPC when fan control needs elevated access.
+Core-Monitor can optionally control your fans, but that requires a privileged helper.

+The helper is called `smc-helper`.
+It communicates with the Apple SMC through IOKit.

 Supported helper commands:

-- `set <fanID> <rpm>` sets a fan target RPM
+- `set <fanID> <rpm>` sets a fan speed
 - `auto <fanID>` returns a fan to automatic control
 - `read <key>` reads a 4-character SMC key

-Internally, the helper:

-- opens the `AppleSMC` service
-- communicates with the SMC keyspace through IOKit
-- switches fan mode between automatic and manual when required
-- reads common sensor and fan-related SMC values
+The helper can read common fan and sensor values in these formats:

-Supported value formats include:

 - `sp78`
 - `fpe2`